aws/amazon-cloudwatch-agent/README.md

 ```
 sudo yum install -y rpmdevtools rpm-build
 ```
-* Run `git submodule update --init` to fetch the code of aws-otel-collector

 * Run `make build` to build the Cloudwatch Agent for Linux, Debian, Windows environment.

 * Run `make release` to build the agent.
 This also packages it into a RPM, DEB and ZIP package.